elaguila626/Data-Analytics-Intro-to-SQL-using-Healthcare-Data-Curtis-Norman-/Real World Practice Using Healthcare Data/README.md

 <br>	HAVING SUM(cptunits) > 100) AS a;

 ### Find the physician specialty that has received the highest amount of payments.
 Then show the payments by month for this group of physicians.
-SELECT providerspecialty, monthperiod, monthyear,  -SUM(payment) AS totalpayments
+SELECT providerspecialty, monthperiod, monthyear,  -SUM(payment) AS payments
 <br>FROM facttable
 <br>INNER JOIN dimdate
 <br>ON dimdate.dimdatepostpk = facttable.dimdatepostpk